sverweij/dependency-cruiser/doc/faq.md

 See [--ts-pre-compilation-deps](./cli.md#--ts-pre-compilation-deps-typescript-only)
 for details and examples.

-### Typescript dynamic imports show up as "x" .
+### Typescript dynamic imports show up as "✖" .
 What's up there?
+You're using a version of depedendency-cruiser < 4.17.0.
+Dynamic imports, both in Typescript and Javascript are supported as of version 4.17.0 - and ✖'s in the output should be a thing of the past.

+> Before dependency-cruiser@4.17.0 this instruction was in place:
+>
-By default dependency-cruiser uses _ES2015_ as compilation target to figure out what your typescript sources look like.
-That does not play nice with dynamic imports.
-Chances are you already have a `tsconfig.json` with a configuration that makes your typescript compiler happy about compiling dynamic imports.
+> By default dependency-cruiser uses _ES2015_ as compilation target to figure out
+> what your typescript sources look like.
+That does not play nice with dynamic
+> imports.
+Chances are you already have a `tsconfig.json` with a configuration
+> that makes your typescript compiler happy about compiling dynamic imports.
-If so: feed it to dependency-cruiser with the `--ts-config` command line parameter and dependency-cruiser will attempt to resolve the dynamic imports - which will work as long as you're not importing variables (or expressions).
+> If so: feed it to dependency-cruiser with the `--ts-config` command line
+> parameter and dependency-cruiser will attempt to resolve the dynamic imports -
+> which will work as long as you're not importing variables (or expressions).

 ### Does dependency-cruiser handle variable or expression requires and imports?
 If you have imports with variables (`require(someVariable)`,